DanielFloris/docker.github.io/docker-for-windows/wsl-tech-preview.md

 Ensure you have completed the steps described in the Prerequisites section **before** installing the Docker Desktop Edge release.

-1. Follow the usual Docker Desktop installation instructions to install Docker Desktop.
+1. Follow the usual Docker Desktop installation instructions to install Docker Desktop, selecting Use Linux Containers.
 2. Start Docker Desktop from the Windows Start menu.
 3. From the Docker menu, select **Settings** > **General**.